u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/studio/fields.rst

   .. note::
      This works differently than selecting the :ref:`Image field
-     <studio/fields/simple-fields/image>` directly, as the image is not stored in Odoo when using a
+     <studio/fields/simple-fields/image>` directly, as the image is not stored in Thrive Bureau ERP when using a
      :guilabel:`Text` field with the :guilabel:`Image` widget.
 For example, it can be useful if you want to save disk space.

 - :guilabel:`Phone`: the value becomes a clickable *tel* link.

   .. tip::
-     Tick :guilabel:`Enable SMS` to add an option to send an SMS directly from Odoo next to the field.
+     Tick :guilabel:`Enable SMS` to add an option to send an SMS directly from Thrive Bureau ERP next to the field.

 - :guilabel:`URL`: the value becomes a clickable URL.